meilisearch/documentation/main_concept/indexes.md

 To be able to infer a schema based on your first document MeiliSearch will look for **an identifier** and **the order of the fields** inside the document.

-To determine the identifier, a field that contains the case insensitive string `id` is expected.
+To determine the identifier, an attribute that contains the case insensitive string `id` is expected.
 Thus, `_id`, `myId`, for example, are correct keys.

 This field will receieve the [identifier](/main_concept/indexes.md#identifier) tag, so it should contain the unique identifier of a document.
 If **the `identifier` field is missing**, the inference will not be completed, and the **documents will not be added**.